nihalxkumar/learnings-notebook/src/DataStructuresandAlgorithms/memoryallocations.md

 # Memory Allocations

 Memory allocation is a process by which computer programs and services are assigned with physical or virtual memory space.
 The memory allocation is done either before or at the time of program execution.

+A memory is divided into 4 different portions:

+  1. Stack segment
+  2. Heap segment
+  3. Data segment
+  4. Text segment

+#### Stack

+- One frame is allocated to each function call
+- Auto (or local) variables defined the frame allocated for a function
+- Storage allocated for each frame is reclaimed when the function call is complete

+#### Heap

+- Dynamically and explicitly allocated memory
+- It is a large pool of memory in which the program can request memory dynamically at runtime..
+Allocated storage is not reclaimed automatically on function return.
+In heap, the memory is allocated or deallocated without any order.
+- Programmer is responsible for deallocation
+- The memory allocated in a head is accessible globally to all functions.

 There are two types of memory allocations:

   1. Compile-time or Static Memory Allocation
   2. Run-time or Dynamic Memory Allocation